Soups

 - Serve as a soup, drinking the broth and eating the solid ingredients.

 As long as you simmer this soup for the full two hours, it will not be overly cooling — the whole family, from young children to older adults, can share it comfortably.
 It is particularly useful in summer and early autumn when lung heat and heat-related constipation are most common.
 If you have a thyroid nodule, adding a small piece of luo han guo (monk fruit) along with some seaweed is a worthwhile variation — the combination is traditionally used to help resolve phlegm and soften nodules.
-For fever in children, Bro Niu confirms this soup is fine to give.
+For fever in children, Nourilo confirms this soup is fine to give.